spyder-ide/spyder-docs/CONTRIBUTING.md

 pip install git+https://github.com/spyder-ide/spyder-docs-sphinx-theme.git@develop_spyder
 ```

-Or, if using ``pip``, you can grab it with
+Or, if using ``pip``, you can grab them with

 ```bash
 pip install sphinx sphinx-panels pip install git+https://github.com/spyder-ide/spyder-docs-sphinx-theme.git@develop_spyder
 ```

-Now, run the following if on macOS/Linux:
+Now, to build the docs site itself, run the following if on macOS/Linux:

 ```bash
 make docs